2422.01 Nucleotide and/or Amino Acids Disclosures Requiring a "Sequence Listing" [R-07.2022]

 I. LENGTH THRESHOLDS

 37 CFR 1.821(a) presents a definition for "nucleotide and/or amino acid sequences."
 This definition sets forth limits, in terms of numbers of amino acids and/or numbers of nucleotides, at or above which compliance with the sequence rules is required.
 Nucleotide and/or amino acid sequences as used in 37 CFR 1.821 through 37 CFR 1.825 are interpreted to mean an unbranched sequence of four or more amino acids or an unbranched sequence of ten or more nucleotides.
 Branched sequences are specifically excluded from this definition.
-Sequences with fewer than ten specifically defined nucleotides or four specifically defined amino acids are specifically excluded from this section.
-"Specifically defined" means those amino acids other than "Xaa" and those nucleotide bases other than "n" defined in accordance with the World Intellectual Property Organization (WIPO) Handbook on Industrial Property Information and Documentation, Standard ST.25: Standard for the Presentation of Nucleotide and Amino Acid Sequence Listings in Patent Applications (1998), including Tables 1 through 6 in Appendix 2 (see MPEP § 2422).
+Sequences with fewer than ten specifically defined nucleotides or four specifically defined amino acids are specifically excluded from 37 CFR 1.821.
+"Specifically defined" means those amino acids other than "Xaa" and those nucleotide bases other than "n" defined in Appendices A-F to 37 CFR part 1, Subpart G (see MPEP § 2422(I)).

 The limit of four or more amino acids was established for consistency with limits in place for industry database collections whereas the limit of ten or more nucleotides, while lower than certain industry database limits, was established to encompass those nucleotide sequences to which the smallest probe will bind in a stable manner.